Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter 'domain.'
-The description does not add any additional meaning or format details beyond what the schema already provides.
+Schema description coverage is 100% for the single parameter 'domain', and the description does not add further details beyond 'Domain name'.
+Baseline score of 3 is appropriate as schema already covers meaning.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.